CICS110/CICS110.github.io/main/lectures/08-debugging/Jared/index.md

 I feel that a fairly strong visual component is necessary for conversations about "how to use the debugger".

-I don't think I can do that in a realistic span of time in this format, and I don't think I can do it better than has already been done:
+I don't think I can do that in a reasonable span of time in this format, and I don't think I can do it better than has already been done:
 * [Getting Unstuck guide](../guides/getting-unstuck)
 * [The Slides](.)